-MVA.HIVconsvOther Names: HIVconsv vaccine vectored by modified vaccinia virus Ankara Drug Class: Therapeutic Vaccines Organization: University of Oxford Phase of Development: MVA.HIVconsv is in Phase II development as a therapeutic vaccine.
-(MVA.HIVconsv is also being studied for HIV prevention.)
+MVA.HIVconsvOther Names: HIVconsv vaccine vectored by modified vaccinia virus Ankara Drug Class: Therapeutic Vaccines Organization: University of Oxford Phase of Development: MVA.HIVconsv is in Phase 2 development as a therapeutic vaccine.
+(MVA.HIVconsv has also been studied for HIV prevention.)

-(Compound details obtained from Treatment Action Group website,1 IrsiCaixa website,2 and ClinicalTrials.gov3)
+(Compound details obtained from Treatment Action Group website1 and ClinicalTrials.gov2)

 What is MVA.HIVconsv?

-MVA.HIVconsv is an investigationalbeing studied as a possible strategy to treat people living with HIV.1 MVA.HIVconsv belongs to a group of HIV vaccines called therapeutic HIV vaccines.
+MVA.HIVconsv is an investigationalthat is being studied as a possible strategy to treat people living with HIV.1 MVA.HIVconsv belongs to a group of HIV vaccines called therapeutic HIV vaccines.

 How do therapeutic HIV vaccines work?

-There are several types of therapeutic vaccines currently being studied to treat HIV.
-MVA.HIVconsv belongs to a group of vaccines called viralvaccines.1,5 This type of vaccine delivers pieces of HIV’s DNA into the body’s cells.
-The body then uses this genetic information to produce an immune system response that can fight the .6
+There are several types of therapeutic vaccines that are currently being studied to treat HIV.
+MVA.HIVconsv belongs to a group of vaccines called viralvaccines.1 This type of vaccine delivers pieces of HIV’s DNA into the body’s cells.
+The body then uses this genetic information to produce an response that can fight the .5

-In addition to being studied as a therapeutic HIV vaccine, MVA.HIVconsv is also being investigated to see if it can prevent HIVin people who do not have the virus.3,7,8 This record focuses on the study of MVA.HIVconsv as a therapeutic vaccine.
+In addition to being studied as a therapeutic HIV vaccine, MVA.HIVconsv has also been investigated to see if it can prevent HIVin people who do not have the virus.2,6,7 This record focuses on the study of MVA.HIVconsv as a therapeutic vaccine.

 Which clinical trials are studying MVA.HIVconsv?

-- The purpose of the BCN01 study was to evaluate (1) the safety of both the MVA.HIVconsv vaccine and another investigational therapeutic vaccine called ChAdV63.HIVconsv, and (2) whether these vaccines could produce an immune response in people with recently diagnosed HIV infection who had while on (ART).
+- The purpose of the BCN01 study was to (1) evaluate the safety of both the MVA.HIVconsv vaccine and another investigational therapeutic HIV vaccine called ChAdV63.HIVconsv, and (2) investigate whether these vaccines could produce an immune response in people with recently diagnosed HIV infection who were on ART and who were virally suppressed.

-- The purpose of the BCN02-Romi study was to evaluate additional doses of MVA.HIVconsv given along with the investigational latency-reversing agent romidepsin in participants who had completed the BCN01 trial.
-The study looked at whether this combination of treatments could reduce the size of the and control during a treatment interruption of ART.9,10 A treatment interruption of ART is a planned break from HIV medicines to evaluate how well an can maintain control of a participant’s during a .
+- The purpose of the BCN02-Romi study was to evaluate booster doses of MVA.HIVconsv in participants who had completed the BCN01 trial.
+MVA.HIVconsv was administered in combination with another romidepsin.
+The study looked at whether this combination of treatments could reduce the size of the and control during a of ART.8,9 called

 Study Names: RIVER; NCT02336074